eriksquires/DuckDB-With-R/README.md

 library(duckdb) # <-- Important for RStudio connection panel to work correctly library(tidyverse)
 # Optional either of:
-# library(duckplyr) <-- More duckdb features but may not work everywhere dbplyr does.
+# library(duckplyr) <-- More DuckDB features but may not work everywhere dbplyr does.
-# library(dbplyr)   <-- Reliable but not duckdb aware
+# library(dbplyr)   <-- Reliable but not DuckDB aware

 # Loads our duck_connect_xx() functions
 source(here::here("lib", "db_funcs.R"))